waleedsalah4/e-commerce-store/README.md

 # 🛒 E-commerce Assessment Project

-A modern React-based e-commerce application built with TypeScript and Vite, featuring simulated authentication and cart management using localStorage.
+An e-commerce application built with TypeScript and Vite, featuring simulated authentication and cart management using localStorage.

 ## 🚀 Features